VelsDie/Windows-7-for-new-hardware/README.md

 11. type diskmgmt.msc
 12. select a partition/disk that you want to install windows in (if you have an partition made for it skip this step)
 13. right click that partition/disk and select shrink volume
-14. enter the size of the partition you want (minimum 20GB) IN MB (exmpl.
-20000mb for 20gb)
+14. enter the size of the partition you want (minimum 20GB) IN MB (e.g. 20000mb for 20gb)
 15. click ok and wait for it to complete
 16. select the new unlocated partition and right click on it and select new simple volume
 17. and then just fast forward it, make sure its NTFS